KnudsenMorten/AzLogDcrIngestPS/README.md

 ## Introduction to Log Ingestion API

-THe Log Ingestion API replaces the legacy method called Log Analytics Data Collector API (or Azure Monitor HTTP Data Collector API or my short name for it "MMA-method")
+The Log Ingestion API replaces the legacy method called Log Analytics Data Collector API (or Azure Monitor HTTP Data Collector API or my short name for it "MMA-method")

 > Don't let yourself be confused, when you are searching the internet for 'Azure Monitor HTTP Data Collector' and it comes up saying it is in **public preview**.
 It is <ins>still the legacy API</ins> which will be **replaced** by Log Ingestion API.